michaelkerr0576/rellygudfutos/README.md

 ##### 1.1 Frontend

-Some basic form validation before sending it off to the backend
+Some basic form validation before executing the login action in the store.

 ```javascript
 methods: {